-Although the second order condition of the government optimization problem guarantees a negative denominator, the sign is indetermined in the numerator due to the statements from proposition 3 and 4. \blacksquare
+Although the second order condition of the government optimization problem guarantees a negative denominator, the sign is indetermined in the numerator due to the statements from proposition 3 and 4. $\blacksquare$

-While Kothenburger (2002) detects a positive relationship between α and t^i , our model finds that the degree of equalization captured by parameter α may reduce marginally the MCPF but the impact on the MPCT may be the opposite, so the combined effect is not obvious.
-In such a way, policy-makers must be aware that increasing the redistribution component of the equalization grant does not lead to higher tax rates necessarily.
+While Kothenburger (2002) detects a positive relationship between $\alpha$ and $t^i$ , our model finds that the degree of equalization captured by parameter $\alpha$ may reduce marginally the MCPF but the impact on the MCPT may be the opposite, so the combined effect is not obvious.
+In such a way, policy-makers must be aware that increasing the redistribution component of the equalization grant does not lead to higher tax rates necessarily, that is, to a bigger deviation of the second best outcome.